ypk46/express-typescript-sequelize-boilerplate/README.md

 I added a Postman Collection so you just have to import the `boilerplate-postman-collection.json` in Postman and test the server user's CRUD operations.

+*This part is just for testing purpose and actually is not require for the boilerplate.*

 ## Upcoming

 - [x] Fix Docker support